 Generally, a partnership involves two or more people who have agreed to carry out a business as co-owners and to share the income received.
-Each partner also acts on behalf of the other partners and are liable for the other’s actions.
+Each partner also acts on behalf of the other partners and is liable for the other’s actions.

 - It is cheaper and easier to set up

-- Shared control and management of business with people who are equally committed to the success of the business
+- Shared control and management of the business with people who are equally committed to the success of the business

 - Minimal reporting requirements